Planning application process

 After submitting the planning application, what happens next?

 Once we receive an application, we check it to ensure that it has been completed correctly (with the sufficient and accurate plans and correct fees).
 When the application is in order, we will send out a formal acknowledgement stating the reference number and a date by which it is hoped that a decision will be made by.
 We will also enter it on the Register available for public inspection.

 How long will it take for a decision to be made?

 Our target is to make a decision on at least 80% of all planning applications within 8 weeks of receiving them.
 We may require more time for larger and more complex/controversial applications.

 It is our statutory duty to let the public know about planning applications.
 We do this in a number of ways:

-- In certain circumstances it is advertised in the press (eg in Conservation areas)
+- In certain circumstances, it is advertised in the press (for example, in Conservation areas);

 It is up to you to check the progress of your application.
 It is advisable to telephone or email the case officer 4 weeks after receiving your validation letter to see if any objections have been received.

 The planning officer dealing with your application will visit the site and consider any comments received, for example, these may be from objectors and consultees.
 They may contact you to obtain more information about the proposal, or to suggest alterations to your plans, which will increase your chances of receiving permission.
 Our main focus is on the application's compliance with planning policy.
 However, we also take into account material considerations (for example, supplementary planning guidance), site-specific factors, such as access and design, as well as any comments received during the consultation period.
 We are keen to ensure that all development that takes place is of a high quality.
 We will reject poor designs which are out of scale, or character, with their surroundings.

 We aim to strike a balance between achieving a rapid turn-around of planning applications and public desire to have a greater say in the decision-making process.
 As a result, there are two ways in which decisions can be made on applications, either through a delegated procedure, or a Committee procedure.